CAR CRASH WITH NO AUTO INSURANCE, NO DRIVERS LICENSE

-The driver of the car that hit her had a revoked driver’s license and no insurance.
-He said that he had borrowed the car from a car “dealer.”
-The dealer was actually just a guy operating a small lot in the middle of nowhere, with no Minnesota auto dealer’s license and, of course, no insurance.
-The dealer is now apparently claiming that he had sold the car to this driver the day before, so the car, and the car accident, is not his responsibility.
+The driver of the car that hit her had a revoked driver’s license and no auto insurance.
+He said that he had “borrowed” the car from a car “dealer.”
+The dealer was actually just a guy operating a small lot in the middle of nowhere.
+He had no Minnesota auto dealer’s license and, of course, no insurance.
+The dealer is now apparently claiming that he had sold the car to this driver the day before.
+Therefore, the car, and the car accident, is not his responsibility.

-The only helpful factor is that the teacher had her own car insurance which included collision and UNINSURED motorist coverage — that is coverage for situations like this where someone is hit by an uninsured driver.
-Her insurance will therefore still pay for her car damage, medical bills, and lost wages.
-Technically her insurance then has the right to pursue the driver and the dealer to get their money back, but that is a very difficult and unlikely task.
+The only helpful factor is that our teacher client has her own car insurance.
+Her insurance includes collision and UNINSURED motorist coverage.
+That covers situations like this where someone is hit by an uninsured driver.
+Her auto insurance will therefore still pay for her car damage, medical bills, and lost wages.
+Technically her insurance then has the right to pursue the other driver and the dealer to get their money back.
+However, that is a very difficult and unlikely task.
 It is really up to the MN legislature and police to make and enforce laws regarding automobile licenses and insurance.
 Unfortunately, the state seldom lives up to that responsibility.

 We have offices where you can come to discuss your case with a lawyer in Edina, Minneapolis, St. Louis Park and Woodbury.
 An attorney will also meet our car accident clients at their homes in St. Paul, Chanhassen, Chaska, Maple Grove, Anoka, Apple Valley, White Bear Lake, Forest Lake, Brooklyn Park, and other cities throughout Minnesota.
-We will always provide you with a free initial consultation and we never charge anything unless we are successful in getting you compensation.
+We will always provide you with a free initial consultation.
+In addition, we never charge anything unless we are successful in getting you compensation.
 Even if the driver that hit you has no insurance, our lawyers can advise you and often get you compensation for your injuries.